sighjs/sigh/README.md

     glob({ basePath: 'src' }, '*.js') // similar to glob('src/*.js')
     ```

   * debounce: Debounce file updates, defaults to 120 (milliseconds).
-Ideally you should not set it much lower than 120 as this interval is also used to iron out bad events reported by the underlying file watching plugin Sigh uses.
+Ideally it should not be set lower than 120, this interval is also used to iron out bad events reported by the underlying file watching plugin Sigh uses.

 ## write
 The `write` plugin is responsible for writing data to the filesystem.
 It adds files corresponding to `Event` objects with type `add`, updates files for events with type `change` and removes files corresponding to events with type `remove`.
 The contents of the output directory are recursively removed when the pipeline is constructed.
 The output path of each file is determined by prefixing its `projectPath` with the argument to `write`.
 Operations that produce events (such as glob) take a `basePath` option so that the output path can be easily manipulated.